aragon/aragon-wiki/docs/videos/running_all_devs.md

-# Running the All Core Devs call
+# Running the All Aragon Devs call

 ## Step 1.
 Create draft notes file for the next call
-Note: After the first All Core Devs call, this step should be performed right after the call.
+Note: After the first All Aragon Devs call, this step should be performed right after the call.

 Create a draft notes file titled “alldevs[date].md”, with the date of the next call in `YYYYMMDD` format e.g. `alldevs20181008.md`.

 - Use the [notes template](template.md) and add the agenda to the "Agenda" section.
-- Update the `mkdocs.yml` file of the wiki with a relative link to the file under the Videos > Meetings > All Core Devs > Meeting notes section.
+- Update the `mkdocs.yml` file of the wiki with a relative link to the file under the Videos > Meetings > All Aragon Devs > Meeting notes section.
 - Add link to the notes file under the "Next meeting agenda" section of the [Overview](dev.md) page in the wiki.
 Overwrite the previous link if there is one.

 ## Step 2.
 Review proposed agenda items